casanave/Hurri_Help/README.md

 - Get a prototype of Hurri_Help working live on twitter

-- Remove names and places from data so Hurri_Help will be scalable for future hurricanes
+- Remove names and places from data so HurriHelp will be scalable for future hurricanes

+** MOST IMPORTATNLY: FIND A NEW HOME **

 ```
 ├──README.md